This article describes the feature options in each section of the Index Calculator tab in the Processing Options window.

-The Calibrate button allows to take into account the information from a picture with radiometric calibration target if such a target was used during the project.
+The Calibrate button allows us to consider the information from a picture with a radiometric calibration target if such a target was used during the project.
 After clicking Calibrate for a camera model, the Radiometric Calibration pop-up appears:

 - Image: The image section allows the user to browse the image that will be used for the radiometric calibration.

 - Reflectance Factor: The Reflectance Factor section allows the user to set the reflectance values for the calibration target.